Sorry, you need to enable JavaScript to visit this website.

 Why go on this one?
 Because it’s a world-touring wheel – it was previously installed in destinations like Paris and South Africa before making its way to the UK.

 The dazzling Singapore Flyer is a whopping 165 metres tall.
-How tall is that exactly?
-Just envisage a 42-storey skyscraper.
-Other than offering up great views of Sing, the Flyer also conforms to the beliefs of Feng Shui – it has 28 gondolas and 28 represents ‘double prosperity’ in Cantonese.
+How tall is that, exactly?
+Just envisage a 42-story skyscraper.
+Other than offering great views of Sing, the Flyer also conforms to the beliefs of Feng Shui – it has 28 gondolas, and 28 represents ‘double prosperity’ in Cantonese.

 Welcome to the world’s only Ferris wheel on a bridge.
 The Tianjin Eye is an amazing 120-metre tall wheel that sits on the Yongle Bridge and spans across Hai River.
 Taking 30 minutes to complete one rotation, this is a ride you won’t easily forget – but go at night for more impressive and colourful city views.